-National Influenza Activity: During week 52 (December 24-30, 2017), influenza activity increased sharply in the United States.
+National Influenza Activity: During week 6 (February 4-10, 2018), influenza activity remained elevated in the United States.

-Viral Surveillance: The most frequently identified influenza virus subtype reported by public health laboratories during week 52 was influenza A(H3).
-The percentage of respiratory specimens testing positive for influenza in clinical laboratories increased.
+Viral Surveillance: The most frequently identified influenza virus subtype reported by public health laboratories during week 6 was influenza A(H3).
+The percentage of respiratory specimens testing positive for influenza in clinical laboratories remained elevated.

 Influenza-associated Hospitalizations: A cumulative rate of 67.9 laboratory-confirmed influenza-associated hospitalizations per 100,000 population was reported.